-This is a quality improvement process that includes an internal or external review of a doctor’s everyday work along with the resulting health/patient outcomes.
+This is a quality improvement process that includes an internal or external review of a doctor’s everyday urgent care work along with the resulting health/patient outcomes.
 Learnings are discussed at the SAC and actions carried forward into the PDP.
 An audit of personal or professional practice must be completed at least once per annum as a minimum.

 For those on the main urgent care recertification programme in each triennium, one audit per year is required.
 One will be a multi-source feedback survey (MSFS).
 Those whose notes are not being assessed by a clinic MD or other appropriate person must submit clinical notes for audit (CNA) once each triennium.
 Those whose notes are being reviewed by a clinic MD do not NEED to submit clinical notes for audit (CNA) and instead may choose another approved audit.
 The third of the triennial audits is one of the approved audits of the doctors choosing.

 For those on the alternative clinical recertification pathway, or the non-clinical recertification pathway, the annual clinical audit requirement applies, but audits may be appropriate to the doctor’s work.
 One MSFS is to be completed each triennium.